 Creating your first book might seem like a daunting task at first glance.
 But, by devoting some time and effort to it, you should be able to fearlessly create a quality book that can provide an ongoing stream of income.
 Keep these ten commandments in mind while you begin to develop your first book, and you will be well on your way to creating a financially successful self-published book.

-1. Do you have any personal commandments that you have developed from your own self-publishing projects?
+1. Do you have any personal commandments that you have developed from your self-publishing projects?

-2. Did you find any of these commandments to particularly helpful for your situation or mindset?
+2. Did any of these commandments particularly helpful for your situation or mindset?